 GENOTYPE-PHENOTYPE CORRELATIONS AND NEUROBIOLOGical modeling

-After finding genetic mutations, we turn to careful clinical characterization of affected patients, to define phenotypes associated with new autism syndromes.
-We then study these mutations using human cell culture, patient IPS-derived neurons, and mice to understand how these mutations impact brain development and function.
+Once novel genetic mutations are discovered, we turn to careful clinical characterization of affected patients with the aim of defining phenotypes associated with new autism syndromes, and understanding how genotypes impact brain development.
+We study these mutations using human cell culture, induced pluripotent stem cell (IPS) derived neurons, and mice.

 Rare pediatric disease

-Our laboratory studies other rare mutations that link together classic neurobiological signaling pathways with previously unappreciated human phenotypes, including axon guidance and interhemispheric brain connectivity, cholesterol biosynthesis and autism, and nitric oxide signaling and intellectual disability.
+We study rare genetic mutations that link together classic neurobiological signaling pathways with previously unappreciated human phenotypes.
+For example, our research has elucidated relationships between metabolic processes and neurodevelopmental conditions.
+Specifically, we have found connections between axon guidance and interhemispheric brain connectivity, cholesterol biosynthesis and autism, as well as nitric oxide signaling and intellectual disability.